 Covered employees may select up to three certifications.
-For those covered employees who select Option 1, both Hazardous Material Technician and Confined Space Technician certifications must be maintained, the maintenance of which will entitle the employee to \$150 in special duty pay per pay period.
+For those covered employees who select Option l, both Hazardous Material Technician and Confined Space Technician certifications must be maintained, the maintenance of which will entitle the employee to \$150.00 in special duty pay per pay period.
+For those covered employees who are eligible to select Option 1A, the Paramedic License must be maintained, the maintenance of which will entitle the employee to \$150.00 in special duty pay per pay period.

-One additional certification may be selected from the list under Option 2.
+If a certification from Option 1 is selected, one additional certification may be selected from the list under Option 2.
 Covered employees also have the ability to select a maximum of three certifications from Option 2 only.
-The maximum payment will be \$225.00 per pay period per person for an employee who maintains three or more certifications.
+The maximum payment will be \$225.00 per pay period per person for an employee who maintains three or more certifications from Options 1 and 2.